jbertoni/Rustics/README.md

 Rustics defines the common interface for all statistical types.

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
-Statistics can gathered as a running total of all samples recorded, or as a window covering the last N samples.
+They can be kept as a running total of all samples recorded, or as a window covering the last N samples.
 The library also supports creating sets of structs.